 - Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy noncompliance or if for any reason further investigation may be appropriate.

 - Disciplinary actions will be consistent with any applicable disciplinary guidelines and collective bargaining agreements.

 In the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still expected to complete as many of the above items as circumstances permit.

-The Supervisor shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
+The Division Captain shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.

 The Supervisor shall ensure that enough information to meet the use of force reporting requirements for the DCJS is in the report (Executive Law § 837-t; 9 NYCRR 6058.3).

 - Brandishes, uses, or discharges a firearm at or in the direction of another person.

 - Uses a carotid control hold or similar restraint that applies pressure to the throat or windpipe of a person in a manner that is reasonably likely to hinder breathing or reduce intake of air.